-Rant: Totally positive reviews don't help a writer grow (I'm being a curmudgeon today).
+Rant: Totally positive reviews don't help a writer grow.

 |Recently I discovered the "Top 100 Most Credited Reviewers" page.
 Curious to know what kind of reviews they were delivering, I picked three reviewers at random from the top 10 and skimmed the first three or four reviews from each.

 Here's what I found: Every last review was a gush.

 Know what I mean by that?
 Everything's incredible, awesome, poignant, beautifully crafted, and wonderfully written.
 Totally positive.
 Nary a weakness in sight.
 Four and five ratings galore.